jasonsbeer/AmigaPCI/TechnicalManual.md

 ## 3.2 CPU Local Bus Signals

 These signals are discussed in the context of the Motorola MC68040 and MC68060 only.
-Appropriate pull resistors are supplied on the AmigaPCI board.
+Appropriate pull resistors are supplied on the AmigaPCI board for the connected signals.

 **Table 3.2.1** CPU Local Bus Signal Description.
 Signal|Logic Voltage|I/O/BI|Description